 It is important to treat acne to reduce the extent of disease, scarring, and psychologic distress.

-Treatment of acne involves a variety of topical and systemic agents directed at reducing sebum production, comedone formation, inflammation, and bacterial counts and at normalizing keratinization (see Figure: How various drugs work in treating acne.).
-Selection of treatment is generally based on severity; options are summarized in Table Drugs Used to Treat Acne.
-See guidelines of care for the management of acne vulgaris from the American Academy of Dermatology.
+Treatment of acne involves a variety of topical and systemic agents directed at reducing sebum production, comedone formation, inflammation, and bacterial counts and at normalizing keratinization (see Figure: How various drugs work in treating acne How various drugs work in treating acne Acne vulgaris is the formation of comedones, papules, pustules, nodules, and/or cysts as a result of obstruction and inflammation of pilosebaceous units (hair follicles and their accompanying... read more ).
+Selection of treatment is generally based on severity; options are summarized in table Drugs Used to Treat Acne Drugs Used to Treat Acne Acne vulgaris is the formation of comedones, papules, pustules, nodules, and/or cysts as a result of obstruction and inflammation of pilosebaceous units (hair follicles and their accompanying... read more .
+See also guidelines of care for the management of acne vulgaris from the American Academy of Dermatology.

 Affected areas should be cleansed daily, but extra washing, use of antibacterial soaps, and scrubbing confer no added benefit.

-A lower glycemic diet and moderation of milk intake might be considered for treatment-resistant adolescent acne.
+A lower glycemic diet and moderation of skim milk intake might be considered for treatment-resistant adolescent acne.

 Peeling agents such as sulfur, salicylic acid, glycolic acid, and resorcinol can be useful therapeutic adjuncts but are no longer commonly used.

-Oral contraceptives are effective in treating inflammatory and noninflammatory acne, and spironolactone (beginning at 50 mg po once/day, increased to 100 mg po once/day after a few mo if needed) is another anti-androgen that is occasionally useful in women.
+Oral contraceptives are effective in treating inflammatory and noninflammatory acne, and spironolactone (beginning at 50 mg orally once a day, increased to 100 to 150 mg [maximum 200 mg] orally once a day after a few months if needed) is another anti-androgen that is occasionally useful in women.
 Various light therapies, with and without topical photosensitizers, have been used effectively, mostly for inflammatory acne.

 Treatment should involve educating the patient and tailoring the plan to one that is realistic for the patient.
 Treatment failure can frequently be attributed to lack of adherence to the plan and also to lack of follow-up.
 Consultation with a specialist may be necessary.

-Treatment of mild acne should be continued for 6 wk or until lesions respond.
+Treatment of mild acne should be continued for 6 weeks or until lesions respond.
 Maintenance treatment may be necessary to maintain control.

 Single-agent therapy is generally sufficient for comedonal acne.
 A mainstay of treatment for comedones is daily topical tretinoin as tolerated.
 Daily adapalene gel, tazarotene cream or gel, azelaic acid cream, and glycolic or salicylic acid are alternatives for patients who cannot tolerate topical tretinoin.
 Adverse effects include erythema, burning, stinging, and peeling.
 Adapalene and tazarotene are retinoids; like tretinoin, they tend to be somewhat irritating and photosensitizing.
 Azelaic acid has comedolytic and antibacterial properties by an unrelated mechanism and may be synergistic with retinoids.

 Dual therapy (eg, a combination of tretinoin with benzoyl peroxide, a topical antibiotic, or both) should be used to treat mild papulopustular (inflammatory) acne.
 The topical antibiotic is usually erythromycin or clindamycin.
 Combining benzoyl peroxide with these antibiotics may help limit development of resistance.
-Glycolic acid may be used instead of or in addition to tretinoin.
+Glycolic acid may be used instead of or in addition to tretinoin but is no longer used commonly.
 Treatments have no significant adverse effects other than drying and irritation (and rare allergic reactions to benzoyl peroxide).

 Physical extraction of comedones using a comedone extractor is an option for patients unresponsive to topical treatment.
 Comedone extraction may be done by a physician, nurse, or physician assistant.
 One end of the comedone extractor is like a blade or bayonet that punctures the closed comedone.
 The other end exerts pressure to extract the comedone.